Kimberly-Clark profit up, getting out of some European business

-Feb 17 Wells Fargo & Co saw "relatively stable" trends in branch banking in January, the executive in charge of the unit stated Friday in a company press release.

-Oct 24 Kimberly-Clark Corp posted a higher quarterly profit on Wednesday and raised its expectations for the year.
+Kimberly-Clark Corp (KMB.N) posted a higher quarterly profit on Wednesday and raised its expectations for the year.

 The maker of Huggies diapers also said it plans to stop selling diapers in much of Western and Central Europe and get out of some other businesses in that region.